lbrclbrc/my_coin/whitepaper_draft.md

 - `balance`: the amount being deposited into the anonymous layer;
 - `nonce`: the new note’s own counter (note: this is not the account’s `nonce`, but the note’s field);
 - `src`: the source label of the new note (encoded to reflect “which account it comes from”);
-- `ADDR`: the non-anonymous account address that initiates ACCT (the public paying address);
+- `ADDR`: the non-anonymous account address that initiates the deposit (the public paying address);
 - `AC`: the value of the anonymous commitment inserted into `MerkleTreeCommit`.

 **Secret inputs (witness):**